williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 ## Scopes

 OpenID Connect uses scope values to specify what access privileges are being requested for Access Tokens.
-The scopes associated with Access Tokens determine which resources are available when they are used to access OAuth 2.0 protected endpoints.
-The following default scopes are supported:
+The scopes associated with Access Tokens determine which claims are available when they are used to access [`/oauth2/v1/userinfo`](http://developer.okta.com/docs/api/resources/oidc.html#get-user-information).
+The following scopes are supported:

 |--------------+--------------------------------------------------------------------------------|--------------|
 | Property     | Description                                                                    | Required     |